Page last updated: February 2, 2024

 - Why should I be concerned about my child getting COVID-19?

 While COVID-19 is often milder in children than adults, children can still get very sick and spread it to friends and family who are immunocompromised or vulnerable in other ways.
+Half of reported pediatric COVID-19 deaths in the United States were in children with no underlying health conditions.

-Children who are infected with COVID-19 can develop “long COVID-19” or persistent symptoms that often include brain fog, fatigue, headaches, dizziness and shortness of breath.
+Children who are infected with COVID-19 can develop “Long COVID-19” or persistent symptoms that often include brain fog, fatigue, headaches, dizziness and shortness of breath.
 Vaccination is the best way to keep kids healthy and safe.

 Children who get infected with COVID-19 may be at greater risk for Multisystem inflammatory syndrome (MIS-C).
 MIS-C is a condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.
 While it is still unknown what causes MIS-C, many children with MIS-C had COVID-19, or had been around someone with COVID-19.
 MIS-C can be serious, even deadly, but most children diagnosed with this condition have gotten better with medical care.